'She's a hero': Liz Cheney down but not out in Wyoming after crossing Trump | Politics

 'VERY LOYAL PEOPLE' Sparsely populated Wyoming is one of the most conservative states in the country, where Republicans outnumber Democrats by more than 3 to 1.

 In her first run for Congress in 2016, Cheney beat a crowded Republican primary field with about 40% of the vote – although fewer than 90,000 people voted in total.
 She received more than 70% of the vote in successive primaries and has won general elections just as easily.
-Cheney declined an interview request.
-While she has yet to announce her plans, six Republicans have already announced they will run against her.
+Six Republicans have already announced they will run against her next year.

 Anger toward Cheney was evident at a coffee shop called "The Local" in Gillette, a town of 32,000 people and at the center of the Powder River Basin, whose mines produce about 40 percent of the coal output in the United States.
 All five men at a table in the back of The Local said they could not support Cheney after she went against Trump.